yan-lang/token-util/README.md

 ### Input format

-You have to follow this format to write your token type defintion to make program work correctly.
+You have to follow this format to write your token type definition to make program work correctly.

 1. One token type per line.
-2. Each line has three block:  (1) type name, (2) description, (3) id
+2. Each line has at least one field:  (1) type name, and several optional fields: (2) description, (3) symbol name, (4) id, (5) group.
-   1. Description and id are optional.
-If description is not provided, type name will be used as description.
-If id is not provided, the number of line will be used as id.
+   1. If description is not provided, type name will be used as description.
+   2. If symbol name is not provided, description will be used as symbol name.
+   3. If id is not provided, the number of line will be used as id (if this id was already used, the next number will be used, and etc).
+   4. If a group is provided, you must also specify a symbol name, this name will be used as the key of group map.
+3. You can declare optional fields in order without specifying the field type, but if one field is omit in the middle, all the fields after it have to specify it type with the form `type=value`, such as `id=3`, the complete list of type name can be found below.
-   2. Every block should be seperated by comma: `,` .
+4. Every block should be separated by comma: `,` .
-   3. **It is your responsibility to make sure the type name is a valid Java identifier.**
+5. **It is your responsibility to make sure the type name is a valid Java identifier.**

 Example: